ETHZ-RobotX/SuperMegaBot/docs/index.md

 Furthermore, the fundamentals in how to use the real robot is described as well.

+## Issue tracking
+Please use the [issues page](https://github.com/ETHZ-RobotX/SuperMegaBot/issues) to report any issues concerning the robots (hardware and software related issues).

 ## The Simulation
 For simulation of the SuperMegaBot, the Gazebo environment is used.
 It incorporates a simulation of the 4-wheeled robot including most of its sensors (16 beam Lidar, RGB camera, tracking camera, IMU)